hanieldanson/sublime-helper/README.rst

 Fork Changes
 --------------

-Replaced sublime settings and package control settings with custom files.
+- Replaced Sublime settings and package control settings with custom files.
+- Changed Sublime path settings so the script will work properly on DBC machines.

 Future Fork Changes
 --------------